ilala1/call-for-papers-app/README.md

 # Conference Admin Panel

+This was a challenge that was given to me which was completed in a different repository which i've copied over to my personal.
+This is my completed solution

 You are creating an [MVP](https://en.wikipedia.org/wiki/Minimum_viable_product) of a conference admin panel.

 This task uses **React Hooks**, **React Router** and **React Testing Library (`@testing-library/react`)**.